zhengxiangyue/renderer/readme.md

 #### Project description :

-The code reads a 3d model file and show the object on the screen using perspective transformation.
+The code reads a 3d model file and shows the object on the screen using perspective transformation.

 #### The main work includes :

 ###### 3D point and its operation